ElasticRun/frappe-docker/BUILD.md

 * `10_mkdirs.sh` - Sets up permissions for the `site` and `logs` directories under bench instance
 * `20_setvalues.sh` - Updates values in `common_site_config.json` that is used as global configuration file for all sites installed in the bench instance.
 * `30_setup_site.sh` - Creates new site if it is not already created.
 Skips site creation, if existing site folder is detected containing `site_config.json` file.
-* `40_install_apps.sh` - Does not perform any action - placeholder for children images to override.
+* `40_install_apps.sh` - Does not perform any action - placeholder for images to override.
 Ideally, all applications added to image in `Dockerfile` should be `install`ed (using `bench install-app`) as part of this script.
 * `50_prepare_bench.sh` - Executes `bench migrate` and `bench build` as part of preparation just before starting the bench processes.

 Any application that wishes to override functionality of each of the scripts above, can include only that script under `entrypoints` folder with exact same name.
 This will override the base image copy of the script as part of the build process.
 If any additional functonality needs to be introduced in the image, include a new script with appropriate name, such that `ls` command returns it in correct position for execution.
 No other changes are required by the child image.